apache/arrow/c_glib/README.md

 ### build failed - Symbol not found, referenced from `libsource-highlight.4.dylib`

-On OSX if you see the following error you may need to upgrade `source-highlight`
+On macOS if you see the following error you may need to upgrade `source-highlight`

 ```console
 dyld: Symbol not found: __ZN5boost16re_detail_10650112perl_matcherIPKcNSt3__19allocatorINS_9sub_matchIS3_EEEENS_12regex_traitsIcNS_16cpp_regex_traitsIcEEEEE14construct_initERKNS_11basic_regexIcSC_EENS_15regex_constants12_match_flagsE